Mind map. This article is about the diagram.

 For the geographical concept, see Mental mapping.
 Hand-drawn and computer-drawn variations of a mind map.
-A mind map is a diagram used to visually outline information.
-A mind map is often created around a single word or text, placed in the center of a blank landscape page, to which associated representations of ideas such as images, words and parts of words are added.
+A mind map is a diagram used to visually organize information.
+A mind map is often created around a single concept, drawn as an image in the center of a blank landscape page, to which associated representations of ideas such as images, words and parts of words are added.
 Major ideas are connected directly to the central concept, and other ideas branch out from those.

 100+ Self-Growth Mind Maps.
 Online Diagram Software and Flowchart Software - Gliffy.
-Visual learning and outlining in the classroom Visual thinking is a learning style where the learner better understands and retains information when ideas, words and concepts are associated with images.
+Visual learning and outlining in the classroom.
+Visual thinking is a learning style where the learner better understands and retains information when ideas, words and concepts are associated with images.